 The 4-minute guidance you need to create your own pan de sal for breakfast!

 Nothing beats a delectable dessert accompanied by a cup of tea.
-Filipinos have a unique way of making their basic ginger tea stand out from the crowd, so give the Filipino salabat a try with the sweet I have suggested.
+Filipinos have a unique way of making their basic ginger tea stand out from the crowd, so give this delectable drink from Filipino cuisine a try with the sweet I have suggested.

 Before taking another bite of sweets, the pungent aroma of ginger may wonderfully freshen your taste.